 Get your bath and shower essentials first and build everything around them, including your basin and toilet.

 For beautiful but cheaper shelving consider buying some scaffolding planks and having them sanded down ready to grace your beautifully painted walls.

-Even if it’s your bedroom that currently features as your stand out room, chances are that when you’ve transformed your bathroom from a cluttered shambles into a chic, haven of peace and calm your loyalties are going to shift quite dramatically.
+Even if it’s your bedroom that currently features as the room’s focal point, the chances are that when you’ve transformed your bathroom from cluttered shambles into a chic, haven of peace and calm your loyalties are going to shift quite dramatically.